MicrosoftDocs/power-pages-docs/power-pages-docs/training-videos/index.md

 ## Create a page with a list

-Power Pages offers a seamless ability to interact with business data stored in Dataverse with the new [Data workspace](../getting-started/use-data-workspace.md).
+Power Pages offers a seamless ability to interact with business data stored in Dataverse with the new [data workspace](../getting-started/use-data-workspace.md).

 The following series of videos demonstrate how to create a page displaying business information in three easy steps.